-Founded in 1985, PALSS, Inc of South Carolina, Inc. has a mission to provide education, health, housing and human services to persons living with and communities affected by chronic illnesses with a history focused on HIV and AIDS.
+Founded in 1985, PALSS, Inc of South Carolina has a mission to provide education, health, and social services to persons living with & communities affected by HIV and AIDS.

 HOPE (Housing Opportunities Promoting Empowerment) assists low-income clients to address their housing needs.
 The HOPE program can assist with short-term rent, mortgage and utility payments to help prevent HIV positive eligible applicants from becoming or remaining homeless.
 In the Columbia area, HOPE also provides vouchers through the Columbia Cares Housing Assistance Program (CCHAP) to provide long-term rent subsidies.
-HOPE supports and emergency Food Pantry offering access to 2-3 days of emergency food and nutritional supplements for eligible clients.
+The subset of the HOPE program is HIFA - the program focuses on helping individuals with job coaching and financial budgeting.
+HOPE supports an emergency Food Pantry offering access to 2-3 days of emergency food and nutritional supplements for eligible clients.
 Food supplies include frozen and canned meats and vegetables, cereals, pastas and grains, snacks, condiments, liquid nutritional supplements, and other food.

-Prevention Education Programs are based on Centers for Disease Control and Prevention approved curriculums including Healthy Relationships, CLEAR, Project START and PROMISE.
+Prevention Education Programs are based on Centers for Disease Control and Prevention approved curriculums including Healthy Relationships, HIP, RISE and VOICES/VOCES.
 Prevention education efforts target specific populations including people with HIV, MSM, women, youth and incarcerated populations.
-Additional prevention education efforts are aimed at tuberculosis, hepatitis and other sexually transmitted infections (STIs).
+Additional prevention education efforts are aimed at tuberculosis, syphilis, hepatitis and other sexually transmitted infections (STIs).

-Other Services include 1) emotional support through individual conversations or support groups, 2) monthly newsletters 3) client educational forums, and 4) community education presentations.
+Other Services include 1) emotional support through individual conversations or support groups, 2) client educational forums and 3) community education presentations and fairs.